 “Scrapper” would not work as well as it does if it weren’t for the stellar performances of Campbell and Dickinson, who make this father-daughter duo entirely believable.
 “Scrapper” has a tone of being sarcastic and sweet, which is a combination that would have made this movie look very uneven, but Regan’s sharp writing and direction keep this combination on a steady track that never feels overly contrived or forced.
 “Scrapper” is by no means a profound or groundbreaking film, but it entertains in all of the intended ways and is a movie that most viewers won’t forget.

-Picturehouse Entertainment will release “Scrapper” in the United Kingdom and Ireland on a date to be announced.
+UPDATE: Kino Lorber will release “Scrapper” in New York City on August 25, 2023.
+Picturehouse Entertainment will release “Scrapper” in the United Kingdom and Ireland on August 25, 2023.

 Culture Representation: Taking place primarily in an unnamed city in England, the dramatic film “She Is Love” features an all-white cast of characters representing the middle-class.